edgarfinn/React-Intermediate-Reference/README.md

 - Touched

-  Once the field has been interacted with (but not necessarily submitted yet)
+  After the field has been interacted with (but not necessarily submitted yet)

 - Invalid